 CREDIT CARD PAYMENTS: Visa & MasterCard credit cards are accepted as form of payment.
-Credit card payments require that the passenger complete and sign our Booking Form as verification of their approval for the credit card to be charged both for the initial deposit as well as the future balance payments on the date they become due, together with any other charges due relating to the booking that have been requested by you in writing (including by electronic mail communication).
-No services will be provided without receipt of the signed Booking Form.
+We do accept any other kinds of cards, including either American Express or Diners Club.
+Your online authorization by way of our Online Registration Form acts as your approval for the credit card provided as part of your registration to be charged for both the initial deposit (and travel insurance premium, where applicable) as well as the future balance payments on the date they become due, together with any other charges due relating to the booking that have been requested by you in writing (including by current or future electronic mail communication).
+For registrations that are not received via our Online Registration Form, but instead are forwarded to DOT/OT/BIC by mailing, faxing or e-mailing a scanned completed copy of our (non-online) Registration Form, your signature on such (non-online) Registration Form verifies your approval for your credit card to be charged.
+No services will be provided without receipt of either the authorized Online Registration Form.
 Third party payments may have restrictions.

-CANCELLATIONS & CHANGES: The deposit amounts (for both the main tour and any optional extensions reserved) are non-refundable.
+CANCELLATIONS & CHANGES: The deposit amounts (for both the main tour and any optional extensions reserved) are nonrefundable.
 Cancellation penalties for bookings cancelled by the client after the final balance due date (105 days before departure) are as follows: 105 - 61 days before departure - 25% of total price paid; 60 - 31 days - 50% of total price paid; 30 days or less - 100%.
 (Notwithstanding the foregoing, any domestic Canada flight purchased as an additional service to the advertised package is 100% non-refundable irrespective of the date of cancellation).
 If payments are not received by their due dates, we reserve the right to cancel the booking without further notice.
 There will be no refund for unused land arrangements after departure from North America.
-In the event of the cancellation by doctors-on-tour.ca of any or all components of the travel services offered herein, doctors-on-tour.ca will have no responsibility beyond the refund of all monies received from the client, which will be deemed to constitute full settlement.
+In the event of the cancellation by DOT/OT/BIC of any or all components of the travel services offered herein, DOT/OT/BIC will have no responsibility beyond the refund of all monies received from the client, which will be deemed to constitute full settlement.
 Individual airfares purchased outside of our groups air blocks are subject to different rules and cancellation fees.
-Some airfares may be non-refundable once the booking is confirmed regardless of when it was made.
-Details will be provided at the time of booking.
+Some airfares may be nonrefundable once the booking is confirmed regardless of when it was made.
+Details will be provided at the time of booking confirmation.

 TRAVEL INSURANCE: To protect against cancellation charges, we strongly recommend purchasing Cancellation Protection and Travel Interruption Insurance.
-Cancellation insurance must be purchased at time of initial deposit.
 In the event of illness, medical and hospital expenses are the traveler's responsibility and no refunds will be made, partial or total, for the purchased tour.
-We strongly urge that you purchase either the Non-Medical insurance (ie Cancellation Protection and Travel Interruption Insurance) or Deluxe Insurance (Non-Medical coverage plus Health coverage) packages offered by our doctors-on-tour through RBC Insurance.
+We strongly urge that you purchase either the Non-Medical insurance (ie Cancellation Protection and Travel Interruption Insurance) or Deluxe Insurance (Non-Medical coverage plus Health coverage) packages offered by our DOT/OT/BIC through RBC Insurance.